ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Error Reporting:** Generates a report for invalid records, available as a .txt file.

-- **Task Management:** Supports asynchronous task processing and status updates with BullMq queue.
+- **Task Management:** Supports asynchronous task processing and status updates with BullMQ queue.

+Unfortunatelly, streaming XLSX file is [virtually impossible](https://docs.sheetjs.com/docs/solutions/input/#example-readable-streams).
+Data handling was conducted by reading the entire file into a buffer and then parsing it using `xlsx.read`.

 ## Setup and Installation